benbarnett/benbarnett.net/_posts/2018-09-26-london-triathlon.markdown

 It has inspired me to enter the [Leicester Half Marathon](http://leicestermarathon.org.uk/) in October, and the half Iron distance [Cotswold 113 triathlon](https://www.113events.com/cotswold-113/) in June 2019.

 The training has got to a stage now where I genuinely enjoy doing it and long may that continue.
-I particularly enjoyed the variety of the training – if you were tired from one discipline, often one of the others will still be very doable.
-I found I could cram in 5 activities a week.
+I particularly enjoyed the variety – if you were tired from one discipline, often one of the others was still doable.
+I found I could cram in five activities per week.

 I gratefully received many tips from more seasoned triathletes along the way.
 I am under no illusion that without these, I may have run out of steam and almost definitely not enjoyed it as much as I did.